d-shap/assertions/README.md

 ## Custom assertions and matchers
 Custom Hamcrest matchers can be easily developed and used in assertions.
-Assertions framework's support for custom assertions is rather awkward.
+Assertions library does not support custom assertions.

-But Assertions framework can use Hamcrest matchers.
+But Assertions library can use Hamcrest matchers.
-In this case Assertions framework can be used as a main framework for the unit testing.
+In this case Assertions library can be used as a main library for the unit testing.
 And in case of specific assertions custom Hamcrest matchers can be used.

 # Latest release
-Assertions framework:
+Assertions library:
 * **&lt;groupId&gt;**: ru.d-shap
 * **&lt;artifactId&gt;**: assertions
 * **&lt;version&gt;**: 1.2